What is the Detail View Editor?

 Epic Sum Up offers the ability to navigate up and down between issues so that you can focus on adjusting parts of your hierarchy, one at a time.

 To navigate to a parent issue, click on the navigate up button in the upper left corner and select a parent from the drop down menu.

 To navigate to a child issue, right click on the issue you want to navigate to and select the option Go-to:’Issue Key’.

-To edit inline, double click on any field (aggregation or not) in the Detail View Editor, and change it as you wish.
+To edit, double click on the field (aggregation or not) in the Detail View Editor, and change it as you wish.

 Please note that aggregations can’t be edited.
 When editing a field from a collapsed issue you are editing the issue value.

 Inline editing is available for certain column fields, that you can select with the column button, except for the progress bars.